How We Use AI to Build Better Software, Faster

 For ambiguous requirements, we use the interview pattern: instead of implementing immediately, we have the AI ask clarifying questions first.
 This surfaces considerations the developer might not have anticipated - cache invalidation strategies, failure modes, concurrency issues.
 Two minutes of questions can prevent two hours of rework.

 AI-generated code still needs review.
-But here is what most teams get wrong: they have the same AI session that wrote the code review it.
-This is ineffective because the model retains its reasoning context and is less likely to question its own decisions.
+One pattern worth examining: having the same AI session that wrote the code review it.
+This tends to underperform independent review because the model retains its reasoning context and is less likely to question its own decisions.

 We use independent review instances - a fresh AI session with no prior reasoning context from the generation phase.
 This second pair of eyes catches subtle issues that self-review misses.
 For large pull requests touching many files, we split reviews into per-file analysis passes for local issues, plus a separate integration pass examining cross-file data flow.